Introduction

 Time Taken: 3-4 hours, depending on pace and fitness.

-Highlights: glacial views, river views, and stunning flora and fauna of the Site.
+Highlights: Glacial views, river views, and stunning flora and fauna of the Site.

 Things To Do In Yamunotri